ccollins/rebay/README.md

 Use
 ---
-If you have questions about optional/required parameters, please check the ebay finding api docs.
+If you have questions about optional/required parameters, please check the ebay api docs.
 The source of this api wrapper also includes links to specific api call documentation.
 Basically, pass whatever options into the rebay api call and they will be passed through into the actual api call.
 When getting your return response, the json from ebay is transformed just a bit.
 You can still expect the same keys to come through in the hash, they just aren't annoyingly wrapped in an array... everywhere.

 Example